qtexndy/auctions-quorum/README.md

 An administration node, say node 1, first creates a private contract [PrivateVickreyAuction.sol](examples/7nodes/PrivateVickreyAuction.sol) with every other nodes.
 Then other nodes submit their bids to node 1.
 All the bids are privates, so every node only knows its own bid, not others.

-Upon receiving a bid, node 1 publishes the hash of the bid to a public contract [PublicVickeryAucation.sol](examples/7nodes/PublicVickreyAuction.sol) (how to do that?
-Is it possible to call a deployed public contract from a private contract?).
+Upon receiving a bid, node 1 publishes the hash of the bid to a public contract [PublicVickeryAucation.sol](examples/7nodes/PublicVickreyAuction.sol) (Is it possible to call a deployed public contract from a private contract?).

-* If both contracts are public, one can call another in remix development mode.
+* If both contracts are public, one can call another in remix IDE.
 But somehow I couldn't get it to work after deploying both contracts to 7 nodes?
 (Anyone has any idea why?)

 * Will deploy the private contract into private mode after solving the above issue.